Nico769/un-challenge/src/main/java/io/unravel/challenge/fourth/README.md

 For this exercise, I won't include any code since the provided `DeadlockSimulator` is a toy example.
 Instead, I'll briefly address the example first and then the rest of the exercise.

-In the toy example, the deadlock is occurring because the "basic rule" of a circular wait is broken: that is, locks are acquired without a global ordering in mind.
-To solve the circular wait, one should release the locks inverting the order in which they were acquired, namely:
+In the toy example, the deadlock is occurring because the basic rule of a circular wait is broken: locks are acquired without considering a global ordering strategy.
+To solve the circular wait, one should release the locks by inverting the order in which they were acquired, namely:

 ```
 lock1.acquire()